usman7384/Linear-Algebra/Notes.md

 The main motivation behind defining cross product is that the duality between planes and vectors perpendicular to them in 3D allows us to identify complicated mathematical-objects with vectors.

+#### Cramer's Rule
+Cramer’s Rule uses determinants to solve for a solution to the equation Ax=b, when A is a square matrix.

+Cramer’s Rule only works on square matrices that have a non-zero determinant and a unique solution.

+#### Change of Basis

+i hat and j hat are the two basis vectors of the standard coordinate system.

+Change of basis is a technique applied to finite-dimensional vector spaces in order to rewrite vectors in terms of a different set of basis elements.
+It is useful for many types of matrix computations in linear algebra and can be viewed as a type of linear transformation.

+#### Eigenvector and eigenvalue

+An eigenvector is a vector whose direction remains unchanged when a linear transformation is applied to it.

+                                             Av = λv

+In linear algebra, an eigenvector or characteristic vector of a linear transformation is a nonzero vector that changes at most by a scalar factor when that linear transformation is applied to it.
+The corresponding eigenvalue, often denoted by \lambda, is the factor by which the eigenvector is scaled.